 Welcome exchange students!
 If you have an interest in attending TAMIU, first check with your home institution in regards to our partnership and application criteria.
 We cannot accept exchange students that not have been nominated by their home institution.
 Once you have been nominated we ask that you submit following documents by the recommended deadline of 1 April if applying for fall semester/full academic year or 1 October if applying for a spring semester.

-Application Form Filled out completely and signed by you
+Application Form Filled out completely and signed

 Transcript Include a current transcript from the college or university you currently attend.
 This cannot be an internet printed transcript

 Proof of English Proficiency

 - English track majors: iBT TOEFL score of 61 or higher certified by home institution